belonesox/clickhouse-bulk/README.md

   "debug": false, // log incoming requests
-  "dump_dir": "dumps", // directory for dump unsended data (if clickhouse errors) "admins": ["admin"], // admins can do any querys "clickhouse": {
+  "dump_dir": "dumps", // directory for dump unsended data (if clickhouse errors) "admins": ["admin"], // admins can do any querys "credentials_checker_interval": 60, // interval to check if user exist in clickhouse (minutes) "clickhouse": {
     "down_timeout": 60, // wait if server in down (seconds)
     "connect_timeout": 10, // wait for server connect (seconds)